Where Philosophy Meets Neuroscience, and Healing Becomes an Art of Rebalancing

 Slow, intentional breathing and micro-movement act as the first thread in a physiological chain.

-These small embodied shifts stimulate vagal afferent signaling, which involves sensory messages traveling upward through the vagus nerve from the body to the brain.
+These small embodied shifts stimulate vagal afferent signaling, which involves sensory messages traveling from the body to the brain via the vagus nerve.

 Increased vagal tone improves heart-rate variability (HRV), the subtle rhythm between beats that reflects the body's adaptability.